ONLYOFFICE/docspace-api-sdk-python/docs/SettingsCommonSettingsApi.md

 # **get_supported_cultures**
 > STRINGArrayWrapper get_supported_cultures()

-Returns a list of all the available portal languages in the format of a two-letter or four-letter language code (e.g. "de", "en-US", etc.).
+Returns a list of all the available portal languages in the format of a two-letter or four-letter language code (e.g. de, en-US, etc.).

 For more information, see [api.onlyoffice.com]().